 - Designed for optimization of resources usage

-- 100% tests code coverage of all projects for both lines, branches and statements
+- 100% tests code coverage of (almost) all sub-projects for both lines, branches and statements

 - Same orthogonal API for all modules inspired in Mediasoup design, easy to upgrade and combine between them